jdmcnutt/DTW_DBA_Stocks/README.md

 # DBA_DTW_Stocks

-Dynamic Barycenter Averaging Dynamic Time Warping of Stocks Data
+DTW Barycenter Averaging (DBA) of Stocks Data

+I personally authored the iPython Notebooks on DTW DBA, and my partner authored the Notebook on SAX.